 For routine culture and sensitivity testing, use the white top sterile universal bottle – this should be sent to the laboratory as soon as possible.
 Minimum volume required is 1 ml.

-- CMV: use a plain sterile universal container and send or take to the laboratory immediately accompanied by a completed blue and white Microbiology request form.
+- CMV: use a plain sterile universal container and send or take to the laboratory immediately.

 - Legionella and pneumococcal antigen: use a plain universal

 - TB: boric acid container.
-If TB culture is indicated, 3x 250ml containers will be issued.
+If TB culture is indicated, 3x 500ml containers will be issued.